Social media use in the fashion industry: Influencers

 Companies leveraged celebrities' fame and social standing to advertise their brands, as Tommy Hilfiger did when incorporating social media into their marketing strategy, making Gigi Hadid, who has 15.5 million Instagram followers as of 2016, a brand ambassador.
 Though recent developments in social media platforms have led to an increase in the awareness of influencers.
 Influencer marketing has emerged as a fast expanding marketing strategy in various industries as a result of the unheard-of increase in the number of social media influencers' followers.
 Recently, influencer marketing has received significant attention in the fashion industry.
 Research shows that influencer marketing may provide a rate of influence that is 11x times greater than that of other conventional advertising channels.
 Fashion consumers, specifically those in generations Y and Z, may be more influenced by influencers in the context of the fashion industries as they often view them as friends and personal assistants.

 Fashion influencer marketing on social media platforms have led fashion consumption on social sopping services.
 One of these social fashion services is LTK (LIKEtoKNOW.it before 2021) where everyday consumers can find and purchase clothing worn by social media fashion influencers (also known as SMFIs).
 Launched in 2014, LTK has gained a massive following on Instagram (over 3 million) and has 1.3 million registered users on their mobile application.
 Utilizing SMFIs has led to massive sales within the fashion industry, 80% of visitors of Nordstrom's mobile platform are referred by influencers.
 Social media fashion influencers try new fashion products, adopt fashion trends and have power in what their audience purchases.
 Social media fashion influencers gain a following though promoting fashion products, and posting about their lavish lifestyles attained through their higher socioeconomic status.
 The attractive lifestyles of the influencers influence their followers to mimic their luxurious lifestyle and are allowed to consume the same products through social shopping services.

+In addition to brands themselves having direct access to social media users, many content creators have great influence over consumers.
+"Influencers" across all social media platforms have great power when it comes to where people shop and what they purchase.
+Influencer marketing has become one of the most effective marketing strategies for many fashion brands.
+These brand deals and creator partnerships are targeted towards Millennial and Gen Z consumers, specifically on Instagram and TikTok, and 74% of consumers have made a purchase simply because an influencer they follow had recommended it.